Adrenal Fatigue: Causes, Symptoms, and Solutions

 I’m pretty deliberate about how I schedule my day, especially when I’m scheduling meetings that include other people.
 For many years, I went from one meeting to another, with each booked for the full hour, and most of them running over their allotted time.

 Not only did I feel stressed out about mentally jumping from one topic to the next, I also felt stressed by the fact that I didn’t get a few minutes to organize my thoughts about the previous meeting, before I had to walk in late to the next one.

 After a year or so of feeling like I was jumping from one hamster wheel to the next, I took responsibility for what I could.

-Whenever I organize meetings, I scheduled them to start at five after the hour, so the attendees wouldn’t feel so rushed from the meeting before.
-I also scheduled them to end by ten to, which would give people at least ten minutes of a mental break before getting to the next meeting.
-Then, I tried to get the meeting done in 40 minutes or less.
+Whenever I organize meetings, I schedule them to start at five after the hour, so the attendees won’t feel so rushed from the meeting before.
+I also schedule them to end by ten to, which gives people at least ten minutes of a mental break before getting to the next meeting.
+Then, I try to get the meeting done in 40 minutes or less.

 It doesn’t always work as planned, but even if it runs a little over, there’s usually time for people to casually get to their next appointment.